 \begin{proof} The first part of the Corollary follows from Theorems \ref{Karol-3} and \ref{Karol}.
-To prove the second part, let us assume $\phi:\pi_{E_{\chi, \tj}}\stackrel{\sim}{\rightarrow} \pi_{E_{\chi', \tj'}}$ is an isomorphism; we then obtain an induced isomorphism The proof of Theorem \ref{Karol-3} shows how to equip these spaces with an action of $\hh_{\ol{\mathbb{F}}_p}(G,I(1))$, which gives The claim now follows from the comments following Definition \ref{ssingdef}. \end{proof}
+The statement about the $K$-socle follows from the proof of Theorem \ref{Karol-3}.
+To prove the last part, let us assume $\phi:\pi_{E_{\chi, \tj}}\stackrel{\sim}{\rightarrow} \pi_{E_{\chi', \tj'}}$ is an isomorphism; we then obtain an induced isomorphism The proof of Theorem \ref{Karol-3} shows how to equip these spaces with an action of $\hh_{\ol{\mathbb{F}}_p}(G,I(1))$, which gives The claim now follows from the comments following Definition \ref{ssingdef}. \end{proof}

 \begin{remark} Assume $q = p$.
 Given a supersingular module $M_{\chi, \tj}$, our construction shows that there may be many choices of pure diagram $E_{\chi, \tj}$ associated to $M_{\chi, \tj}$.
-As a consequence, if $E_{\chi, \tj}$ and $E_{\chi, \tj}^\star$ are two such diagrams, we obtain two supersingular representations $\pi_{E_{\chi, \tj}}$ and $\pi_{E_{\chi, \tj}^\star}$ whose $I(1)$-invariants contain $M_{\chi, \tj}$.
+As a consequence, if $E_{\chi, \tj}^1$ and $E_{\chi, \tj}^2$ are two such diagrams, we obtain two supersingular representations $\pi_{E_{\chi, \tj}^1}$ and $\pi_{E_{\chi, \tj}^2}$ whose $I(1)$-invariants contain $M_{\chi, \tj}$.
 It is not clear, however, if these representations are isomorphic. \end{remark}